 - Special expenses payments – these cover certain costs you may have incurred as a direct result of an incident.
 You can only ask us to consider special expenses if your injuries mean you have been unable to work or have been incapacitated to a similar extent.

 - A fatality caused by a crime of violence including bereavement payments, payments for loss of parental services and financial dependency; and funeral payments.

-- Once you have contacted us we will take you through a few simple questions about the criminal incident and the injuries you suffered, with our specialists able to make an immediate assessment as to whether you are entitled to compensation under scheme.
+- Once you have contacted us we will take you through some questions about the criminal incident and the injuries you have suffered.
+We should then be able to make an assessment as to whether you may be entitled to compensation under the CICA scheme.

-- We will then make your formal application to the CICA and ensure your case is processed as quickly and as smoothly as possible, working hard to gather all the evidence needed, and negotiating with the CICA on your behalf to ensure all rules of the scheme.
+- The solicitor will then make your formal application to the CICA and ensure your case is processed as quickly and as smoothly as possible, working hard to gather all the evidence needed, and negotiating with the CICA on your behalf to ensure all rules of the scheme are kept to.